 *TreadmillReviewGuru helps consumers find the best home fitness products.
 When you buy a product we recommend, we may earn a commission.

-Last Updated: May 11, 2023
+Last Updated: December 19, 2023

 When building your perfect home gym, it’s important to consider the flooring just as it is important to consider the equipment.
 Sure, we talk a lot about treadmills, rowers, dumbbells, exercise bikes, as well as other fitness equipment that you should consider for your home gym, but what about the floor that this equipment will be used on?
-Our experts have put together this list of best home gym flooring that you should consider when creating your home gym.
+Our experts have put together this list of the best home gym flooring that you should consider when creating your home gym.

 Popular flooring found in homes and commercial gyms is rubber rolls, mats, turf, and even carpet and vinyl.
 All have different purposes that we’ll get into below.
 In our opinion, rubber is the best type of gym flooring and it’s what we highly recommend for you to place your home treadmill on, but we’ve made sure to include a variety since not all home gyms are alike.